Earbuds, earphones, in-ear headphones, whatever you call them, here are top picks for working out.

 Can You Shower With Wireless Earbuds?

-Sure, as long as they have at least an IPX7 rating, meaning, they’re submergible.
+Sure, as long as they have at least an IPX6 rating, meaning, they can resist heavy rain.
 However, the experience might differ from earbud to earbud.
 Not all earbuds are made to use in water, and water in your ear canal can worsen the sound dramatically.